cssinjs/jss/docs/features.md

 1. Real CSS.

    JSS generates actual CSS, not Inline Styles.
 It supports every existing CSS feature.
+CSS rules are created once and reused across the elements using its class name in contrary to Inline Styles.
+Also, when DOM elements get updated, previously created CSS rules are applied.

 1. Collision-free selectors.